Page Content

 Emergency medicine

-(includes longitudinal pediatric, community ED shifts, EMS experience, and "resource" and "wild" shifts)
+(includes longitudinal pediatric, community ED shifts, EMS experience, "resource shifts" and "wild/back up" shifts)

 Emergency neurology consult service